joshkitt/cloud-certification/aws/aws-csaa.md

 Encryption

 Only attached to one instance at a time - like a USB drive - Not shared across instances
+- Locked to AZ (have to back-up/snapshot to copy to different AZ)

 HDD is better for sequential, SSD is better for scatter

 RAID
-- RAID 0 - high performance IOPS, NO fault tolerance
+- RAID 0 - High performance IOPS, NO fault tolerance
-- RAID 1 - fault tolerance - redundant copies, 2x network
+- RAID 1 - Fault tolerance - redundant copies, 2x network
 - Other options not recommended
 - Configure in OS